Seedfern2002/Citation-aware-fine-tuning/README.md

 ### `utils/prepare_dataset.py`

-Constructs a citation-aware SFT dataset by determining whether documents support each answer or claim.
+Constructs a citation-aware SFT dataset by determining whether documents support each answer or claim using ELI5 and QAMPari dataset.

 **Usage**

+**Notes**
+- Because the data composed of 100 chunks would be too long (>10000 tokens) for fine-tuning, this code will only randomly sample 10 chunks to construct data.
+-
 ```bash
 python utils/prepare_dataset.py \
   --input_files data/raw/ALCE/data/eli5_eval_bm25_top100.json data/raw/ALCE/data/qampari_eval_gtr_top100.json \